Don Newman (basketball)

 Donald David Newman (November 22, 1957 - September 11, 2018) was an American professional athlete in basketball and Canadian football.
-Following his playing career, he was the head basketball coach at Arizona State for the 1997–98 season, and Sacramento State from 1992 to 1997.
+Following his playing career, he was the head basketball coach at Sacramento State from 1992 to 1997, and Arizona State for the 1997–98 season.
 He also was an assistant coach in the NBA with the New Jersey Nets, San Antonio Spurs, and Washington Wizards.

 Early life

 Born and raised in New Orleans, Louisiana, Newman was a multi-sport athlete at its Brother Martin High School and graduated in 1975.
 In his junior year, he was a teammate of Rick Robey on the Crusaders' state championship basketball team.

 College career

 Newman attended Louisiana State University in Baton Rouge as a freshman in the 1975–76 season and played on the LSU Tigers basketball team.
 After the year, he transferred to Lake City Community College, where he played one total game in the early part of the 1976–77 season, and then transferred to Grambling State University, where he did not play at all.
 In fall 1978 he transferred once again, this time to the University of Idaho in Moscow.
 Newman did not play at Grambling and played only one game with Lake City.

 After sitting out a year due to transfer rules, Newman played for the Idaho Vandals from 1978 to 1980 under new head coach Don Monson.
 Following five consecutive years in the Big Sky cellar, Idaho rose to second place in the conference standings in Newman's senior season and qualified for the four-team conference tournament for the first time; he was a unanimous first-team all-conference selection, and was the player of the year.
 Prior to his senior year, Newman was selected in fourth round of the 1979 NBA draft by the Indiana Pacers; then was taken in the third round in 1980 by the Boston Celtics.
 Veteran guard Nate Archibald was a holdout during training camp, but after he agreed to terms in October, Boston head coach Bill Fitch cut Newman two days before their first regular season game; the Celtics went on to win the NBA title that season.

 Newman also played center field for the Vandal baseball team in 1979, and was inducted into the UI athletics hall of fame in 2018.